MaayanLab/clustergrammer-docs/docs/_build_html/_sources/matrix_format_io.txt

 - a tab-separated matrix file
 - a Pandas DataFrame (using :ref:`clustergrammer_py`)

 The tab-separated matrix file can take several formats shown below, which can include row/column categories and name/category titles.
 In call cases, row and column names must be unique.
 Optional, name/category titles will be shown as titles above row/column names or names adjacent to row/column categories, respectively.
 The front-end :ref:`clustergrammer_js` library can visualize matrices up to ~500,000 to ~1,000,000 cells large, but very large matrices may take a long time to cluster using the :ref:`clustergrammer_py` library.
 Clustergrammer is also optimized to visualize matrices with more rows than columns.
+Users are encouraged to arrange their matrix with data-points as columns and dimensions as rows, which enables users to take advantage of Clustergrammer's :ref:`interactive_dim_reduction`.

 Simple Matrix Format
 ====================